mgkmarco/k8s/README.md

 - Misc
 	## cp -a . ~/docker-demo //will copy recursively even hidden files from the current dir to the ~/docker-demo directory
 	## curl localhost:port
+	## echo -n "<string>" | base64 // will output the <string> to base64
+	## Fix DNS resolution when using WSL2 which will timeout on the kubectl connection https://gist.github.com/coltenkrauter/608cfe02319ce60facd76373249b8ca6

 - DNS Troubleshooting
 	## sudo apt-get install bind9-host